 While many ecommerce business owners try to keep their business as lean as possible there is a limit when you are trying to scale your business.
 As the saying goes, you have to spend money to make money.
 With your orders increasing as you grow you will need support to complete the work or you will find yourself unable to keep the momentum going.

-One thing that holds back many people in the ecommerce world are the aspects of picking, packing and shipping.
+One thing that holds back many people in the ecommerce world is the aspects of picking, packing and shipping.
 Consider making use of a third-party shipping and fulfilment solution, leaving you to concentrate on product development and your marketing efforts.

 A fulfilment service is a company that will store your product, such as Amazon Fulfillment, and handle all the picking, packaging and shipping duties whenever a customer places an order.
 A fulfilment service is a great way to scale your business without overwhelming yourself or having to hire more people directly.
 It will also save your business money on shipping costs and packaging.